 Electronic Publications Yes, we have a bunch of electronic venues:

 We also have a Google group: https://plus.google.com/u/0/communities/104301173814396528446

-Artist's Bureau: Artists from this bureau supply much of the artwork for the club zine, The Fan.
+Artist’s Bureau: Artists from this bureau supply much artwork for the club zines.
 Technique, subject matter, and publication will also be a part of the discussions of this bureau.
-You will also find a sampling of these artists' works on this web site.
 If you have an interest in science fiction/fantasy art, and are wanting to share that interest, this is the bureau for you!!
 Contact Cedar Sanderson <firstname.lastname@example.org>

 Birthday Cards: Hello!
-The Birthday Card Bureau is a fun Bureau where you get to wish your fellow neffers a happy birthday.
+The Birthday Card Bureau is a fun Bureau where you get to wish your fellow Neffers a happy birthday.
 As a bit of history, this bureau was started by a past disabled neffer who wanted to do something for the club.
 I thought that was nifty.
-Contact R-Laurraine Tutihasi laurraine@ mac.com.
+Contact R-Laurraine Tutihasi email@example.com.

 Games Bureau: The Games Bureau supports the play of games by N3F Members.
-Board games, rolegames, miniatures, diplomatic games, live action roleplaying,...Our largest service is to publish lists of forthcoming game conventions.
-For more information on the Gaming Bureau contact George Phillies at email@example.com.
+Board games, rolegames, miniatures, diplomatic games, live action roleplaying,…We occasionally publish lists of forthcoming game conventions.
+For more information on the Gaming Bureau contact George Phillies at firstname.lastname@example.org.